Stade Toulousain: Stadium

 Toulouse play their home games at the Stade Ernest-Wallon, which was built in the late 1980s and was recently renovated.
 It has a capacity of 19,500.
 Stade Toulousain is one of the rare teams, in France and especially in rugby union, that own its stadium.
-Since February 2020, it has also been home to rugby league team Toulouse Olympique, which currently competes in the Super League, following negotiations and an agreement between both executive boards.
+Since February 2020, it has also been home to rugby league team Toulouse Olympique, which currently competes in the 2nd tier Championship, following negotiations and an agreement between both executive boards.

 The stadium however cannot always accommodate all the fans of the Toulouse club.
-For the larger fixtures, such as championship or Heineken Cup games or play-offs, the fixture may be moved to Stadium Municipal, which has more capacity, 33,150.
-The stadium was used for numerous matches at the 2007 Rugby World Cup and will host the 2023 Rugby World Cup.
+For the larger fixtures, such as championship or Champions Cup games or play-offs, the fixture may be moved to Stadium de Toulouse, which has more capacity, 33,150.
+The stadium was used for numerous matches at the 2007 and 2023 Rugby World Cups.